oyvczfo05177/notes/README.md

 # 2023-11-29
 - "Today's programming wisdom is to write code that is easy to understand and maintain.
 This means using clear and descriptive variable names, writing concise and well-structured functions, and commenting your code thoroughly.
 Remember, code is read more often than it is written, so make it easy for others (and your future self) to read and understand."

+# 2023-11-30
+- "Programming wisdom for today: Write code that is easy to understand and maintain.
+This means using clear and descriptive variable names, commenting your code thoroughly, and breaking down complex tasks into smaller, more manageable functions.
+Remember, code is read far more often than it is written, so make it easy for others (and your future self) to read and understand."